 Glass is a solid, right?
 Obviously.
 You touch it, your finger doesn’t go through.
 You stand it upright, it doesn’t collapse.
 You whack a baseball through it, and it shatters into a million pieces.
 You live your whole life based on knowing glass is a solid.
-You put it in your walls to let the sun shine in, you put it in front of your eyes to help you see, and you put it in your pocket (with some electronics behind it) so that you can stay on the grid.
+You install it in your walls to let the sun shine in, you place it in front of your eyes to help you see, and you keep it in your pocket (with some electronics behind it) so that you can stay on the grid.

 But wait!
 There’s more to glass than what you may think…